ippontech/blog-usa/posts/go-cli-from-scratch.md

 ...
 ```

-Now you'll need to create a simple template file to test this subcommand, I'll create `test.md`:
+You will need to create a simple template file to test this subcommand.
+I'll create `test.md`:

 ```markdown
 this is a test template